 Machine Learning API

-You have now started to collect data, how will you know that people are talking good or bad about a certain political party?
-Just counting all the tweets, wouldn’t be the correct thing to do, we actually need to understand the context of the data.
+You have now started to collect data.
+How will you know that people are talking good or bad about a particular political party?
+Just counting all the tweets wouldn’t be the correct thing to do.
+We need to understand the context of the data.

-For this, you can actually use machine learning.
-Machine learning is not only for data scientists and experts, you and I can make use of it as well.
+For this, you can use machine learning.
+Machine learning is not only for data scientists and experts.
+You and I can make use of it as well.

-The Google Cloud platform provides a bunch of APIs which are easy to use.
-Google has a number of machine learning APIs:
+The Google Cloud Platform provides many APIs that are easy to use.
+Google has several machine learning APIs:

 - Speech API (which can convert speech to text)